TyGuS/suslik/README.md

-In addition, the synthesis times reported by the script are measured by Cypress itself and do not account for the JVM start-up time, which is a constant overhead for each benchmark.
+In addition, the synthesis times reported by the script are measured by Cypress itself and do not account for the JVM start-up time, which is a constant overhead of ~7s for each benchmark.
-For the paper, we ran the whole evaluation in a single JVM instance, using the scala testing framework, which avoids this startup overhead.
+For the paper, we ran the whole evaluation in a single JVM instance, using the `sbt` testing framework, which avoids this startup overhead.
-For the purposes of artifact evaluation, we provide a Python script instead, which has the overhead but offers more flexibility and transparancy.
+For the purposes of artifact evaluation, we provide a Python script instead, which has the overhead but offers more flexibility and transparency.
-To observe the behavior without the constant overhead, you can run scala tests for complex benchmarks using:
+To observe the behavior without the start-up overhead, you can run `sbt` tests for complex benchmarks using:
 ```
 sbt testOnly org.tygus.suslik.synthesis.CyclicBenchmarks
 ```